-Consideration of 2016 Advisory Stockholder Vote on Executive Compensation
+Consideration of 2019 Advisory Stockholder Vote on Executive Compensation

-On May 24, 2016, at our annual meeting of stockholders, our stockholders overwhelmingly approved, on a non-binding advisory basis, the compensation of the Company's named executive officers, including the Company's compensation practices and principles and their implementation, as discussed and disclosed in the compensation tables and related narrative disclosure contained in our 2016 Proxy Statement (the "Say on Pay Vote").
+On May 22, 2019, at our annual meeting of stockholders, our stockholders overwhelmingly approved, on a non-binding advisory basis, the compensation of the Company's named executive officers, including the Company's compensation practices and principles and their implementation, as discussed and disclosed in the compensation tables and related narrative disclosure contained in our 2019 Proxy Statement (the "2019 Say on Pay Vote").
 The Compensation Committee appreciates and values the views of our stockholders.
-In light of the strong level of support of the overall pay practices, and of the general effectiveness of our long standing compensation policies, the Board and the Compensation Committee did not make any specific changes to our executive compensation program for 2017.
+In light of the strong level of support of the overall pay practices, and of the general effectiveness of our long standing compensation policies, the Board and the Compensation Committee have not made any specific changes to our executive compensation program.

-At the annual meeting on May 6, 2013, our stockholders expressed a preference that our Say on Pay Vote occur every three years.
-In accordance with the results of this vote, the Board of Directors determined to implement a Say on Pay Vote every three years.
-Therefore, the next Say on Pay Vote will be held at our 2019 annual meeting of stockholders.
-The next required vote on the frequency of Say on Pay Votes will also be held at our 2019 annual meeting of stockholders.
+At the annual meeting on May 22, 2019, our stockholders expressed a preference that our Say on Pay Vote occur every three years.
+In accordance with the results of this vote, the Board determined to implement a Say-on-Pay Vote every three years.
+As such, our Board has included a Say-on-Pay Vote among the matters to be considered at the Annual Meeting.
+The next required vote on the frequency of Say on Pay Votes, which is required to be held at least every six years, will be held at our 2025 annual meeting of stockholders.